 Lesson #6: Read the Same Book, Page, and Paragraph Altogether

 Everyone on the team should be on the same page regarding the project you are working together.
-Kanban encourages feedback loops and team collaboration.
+One of my favorite benefit of Kanban is that it encourages feedback loops and team collaboration.
 Folds will only get smoother if you let transparency grow within your team culture.
 This is easily achieved with daily stand-up meetings where the whole team shares its progress.
 This is the time when you can share your struggles and ask for an opinion from your colleagues and your team leader.

 Personally, in the beginning, I was a little bit afraid to express my thoughts transparently on these stand-up meetings.
 Sometimes, you will confront a colleague on a particular problem, and if you are not accustomed to honest and direct discussions, then you may feel uncomfortable speaking up yourself.